 - 3.1 1The aptitude assessment process is offered once a year in the summer semester.
-2Application for admission are to be submitted to the Dean of the Faculty of Biology, Chemistry & Earth Sciences by 15 June (application deadline). - 3.2 1The complete application as described in number 3.1 sentence 2 is to be submitted together with the following: - a detailed overview (up to two pages) of your specific knowledge, skills, and aptitude for the programme of study (letter of motivation) written in English - b) a bachelor's certificate and transcript of records listing previous examinations and coursework; if the bachelor's certificate is not yet available, confirmation of all examinations and coursework completed up to the time of application (totalling at least 135 ECTS points) is to be submitted - c) if applicable, evidence of any visits, internships, or foreign language courses abroad - d) the names and addresses of two professors in the field who can serve as references - e) a copy of the applicant's higher education entrance qualification - f) a CV to serve as a basis for the interview (number 5.2) - g) if applicable, a request for consideration for allowances described in § 15 of the present regulations.
+2The application for admission to the aptitude assessment process is to be submitted to the University of Bayreuth online.
+3The online application form is provided on the internet pages of the University of Bayreuth.
+4The online application form must be received electronically by the University of Bayreuth by 15 June (application deadline) for admission in the following winter semester. - 3.2 The complete application as described in number 3.1 sentence 2 is to be submitted together with the following: - a) a detailed overview (up to two pages) of your specific knowledge, skills, and aptitude for the programme of study written in English - b) a bachelor's certificate and transcript of records listing previous examinations and coursework; if the bachelor's certificate is not yet available, confirmation of all examinations and coursework completed up to the time of application (totalling at least 135 ECTS points) is to be submitted - c) if applicable, evidence of any visits, internships, or foreign language courses abroad - d) the names and addresses of two scientific experts in the field who can serve as references - e) a copy of the applicant's higher education entrance qualification - f) a CV to serve as a basis for the interview (number 5.2) - g) if applicable, a request for consideration for allowances described in § 15 of the present regulations.

-2The documents given in sentence 1 items b and c can be submitted up to 15 July.
+The documents given in sentence 1 items b and c can be submitted up to 15 July.